Whitefield, Greater Manchester: Culture, education media and sport

-Whitefield is the birthplace of Dodie Smith, author of the novel The Hundred and One Dalmatians.

 Public services

 Whitefield's gas supply was originally made by the Radcliffe and Pilkington Gas Company, which had been founded in 1864.
 This was purchased in 1921 by the Radcliffe and Little Lever Joint Gas Board.
 Gas was used by businesses, homes and also for street lighting.

 Around 1883 Thomas Thorp established an engineering business in Victoria Lane, complete with an astronomical observatory on its roof for his own use.
 He invented the penny-in-the-slot gas meter.